 - At the urging of companies, lawmakers must review the existing array of tax incentives to see if they can be used to support options like value-added employability funds.
 They should look to similar programs, like those in France and those proposed in the U.S., as a mechanism to reduce national unemployment and increase productivity.

 - Business leaders must become more forward-looking and actively sponsor creative solutions to promote greater investments in training and mitigating associated risks.

-All of the models described above have great potential, although all would require concerted efforts to lobby government and accounting standards organisations to get the required changes to laws and rules to make them totally practical.
+All of the models described above have great potential, although all would require concerted efforts to lobby government and accounting standards organizations to get the required changes to laws and rules to make them totally practical.
 However, it’s important to note that there are things employers can and should be doing in the meantime.

 A never-ending cycle of firing and hiring is simply not sustainable.
 Business transformation will always require a certain degree of workforce turnover.
-But it is simply not necessary to rely solely on the open labour market to acquire new skills and capacities.
+But it is simply not necessary to rely solely on the open labor market to acquire new skills and capacities.
 New skillsets can be cultivated among an existing group of employees if an employer has the patience and maturity to take a step back and consider the possibilities.

 Re-/upskilling allows for more effective redeployment of existing human resources.
 It creates an opportunity to not only cut down dramatically on severance and separation costs, but also forge a more potent employer brand that will help in attracting new talent when it is absolutely necessary.

 Changes to the ways in which we record re-/upskilling investment would be a game changer, of that there is no doubt.
 But there are still ways to change the game even without a new accounting context.
 All that we require is a commitment to a better way.